DAI-Lab-HERALD/General-Framework/Framework/Splitting_methods/README.md

     Returns
     -------
-    rep_num : int
+    rep_numbers : list
-      This is the corresponding number that could be given as the repetition to the splitting method and result in the same outcome.
-If there is no corresponding number, then *None* is returned instead.
+      This are the corresponding numbers that could be given as the repetition to the splitting method and result in the same outcome.
+The returned list should only return integers.
+If there is no corresponding number, then an empty list is returned instead.

     '''